loftwah/oso/docs/content/python/getting-started/application/index.md

 ## Enforcing authorization

-There are several potential places to enforce authorization in a web app, from higher-level route or controller checks to lower-level model, ORM, or database checks.
+There are several potential places to enforce authorization in a web app, from higher-level route checks to lower-level controller or database checks.
 Choosing where to enforce is a complicated topic that we covered in great detail in [the second chapter of Authorization Academy][authz-academy].

 [authz-academy]: https://www.osohq.com/academy/chapter-2-architecture